harold-js/harold-website/src/docs/configuration-reference.md

 **Use Case:** Change to `docs` for documentation sites, or `articles` for article-based sites.
 This name is used in URLs (e.g., `/docs/article-name`).

+**Nested Posts:** You can organize posts in subdirectories within this directory.
+The directory structure is preserved in the output URLs.
+For example, `src/docs/category/article.md` becomes `/docs/category/article.html`.
+This is useful for organizing posts by category, topic, or date.

 #### `mdFilesLayoutsDirName`
 **Type:** `string`
 **Default:** `'blog-layouts'`